Dianne Saxe: 2022 provincial election

 Saxe ran for the Green Party of Ontario in University—Rosedale.
 Her candidacy was confirmed along with the deputy leader role on November 30, 2020.
-She has cited the climate crisis as a primary reason for her political run as well as the well-publicized conflict with Ford over the closure of her office.
+She has cited the "climate crisis" as a primary reason for her political run as well as the well-publicized conflict with Ford over the closure of her office.
 The riding was one of a small number of ridings the Ontario Greens targeted to add to the single-seat caucus of provincial leader Mike Schreiner in the 2022 election; Saxe featured prominently in party campaign messaging and her riding was chosen for the platform launch.

 Housing policy and sprawl—key policy battles in Greater Toronto—were a focus of Saxe's campaign to curb Ontario emissions.
 The official party platform listed mental health, affordable housing, and the climate economy as its primary election pillars.

 Saxe came in fourth place, with 6,092 total votes for a share of 15.9 per cent; the riding was won by the incumbent, New Democratic Party (NDP) member of Provincial Parliament (MPP) Jessica Bell.
 Saxe nearly tripled the Green vote share achieved in the 2018 provincial election.

 2022 municipal election

 Ward 11 University—Rosedale was left vacant for the 2022 election when Councillor Mike Layton announced he would not seek re-election.
 Saxe announced her candidacy for the 2022 Toronto municipal election, concluding on October 24, 2022.
 Saxe stated that she was running as an independent municipally and would resign as deputy leader of the GPO if elected.

 Saxe list housing, mobility, climate and sustainability, and a city in good repair as her primary platform planks.

-She won with 8,614 votes and 35.37 per cent of the total vote.
+She won with 8,614 votes and 35.37 per cent of the total vote, winning by only 123 votes over the second place candidate, Norm Di Pasquale.
 She officially took office on November 15, 2022.

+2026 municipal election

+Saxe initially registered to seek re-election in Ward 11 University—Rosedale in the 2026 Toronto municipal election.

+On August 21, 2026, the final day for nominations, Saxe withdrew her candidacy in University—Rosedale and registered instead to run in Ward 14 Toronto—Danforth.
+The change came two days after incumbent councillor Paula Fletcher announced that she would retire rather than seek re-election.
+Saxe's move also came days after former University—Rosedale councillor Mike Layton entered the Ward 11 race.

+Saxe's decision to change wards was criticized by Toronto Star contributor John Lorinc, who characterized it as political "carpet-bagging" and argued that her experience in University—Rosedale could not substitute for detailed knowledge of Toronto—Danforth's residents, businesses and community organizations.
+Lorinc contrasted Saxe's lack of local experience with that of two of her opponents: former councillor Mary Fragedakis, who represented the area from 2010 to 2018, and former local school trustee Sarah Ehrhardt.